WilliamCordero/HyperPan/README.md

 ```

 <p align="justify">
 For each stepper motor there are a set of <code>#define</code> with their respective configuration.
+Which GPIO pins are connected at which pins on the stepper driver
+(<a href="https://www.pololu.com/file/0J617/drv8834.pdf" target="_blank">DRV8834</a>)
-Which GPIO pins are connected at which pins on the stepper driver(<a href="https://www.pololu.com/file/0J617/drv8834.pdf" target="_blank">DRV8834</a>) and most important, the microstepping mode and the number of native steps per rotation, which is the product of the native motor steps by the gear multiplier, in this case the <a href="http://www.omc-stepperonline.com/download/pdf/17HS19-2004S1.pdf" target="_blank">motor</a> has 200 steps and we are using a 16T gear on the motor and a 128T what makes an 8X multiplier.
+and most important, the microstepping mode <code>1/32-step</code> and the number of native steps per rotation,
+which is the product of the motor steps and the gear multiplier, in this case the
+<a href="http://www.omc-stepperonline.com/download/pdf/17HS19-2004S1.pdf" target="_blank">motor</a>
+has 200 steps and we are using a 16T gear on the motor and a 128T what makes an 8X multiplier.
 For microstepping we are using 1/32-step mode.
 </p>

 ```